 What is the mymobility Clinical Study?

-The mymobility Clinical Study is for qualified patients undergoing knee or hip joint replacement.
+The mymobility Clinical Study is for qualified patients undergoing knee joint replacement.
 In this study, Zimmer Biomet is partnering with Apple to explore the impact of pairing the mymobility app with Apple Watch activity monitoring throughout pre- and post-operative care.

 How does the study work?